 The log_ttyin() function is called whenever data can be read from the user but before it is passed to the running command.
 This allows the plugin to reject data if it chooses to (for instance if the input contains banned content).
-Returns 1 if the data should be passed to the command, 0 if the data is rejected (which will terminate the running command) or -1 if an error occurred.
+Returns 1 if the data should be passed to the command, 0 if the data is rejected (which will terminate the command) or -1 if an error occurred.

-- buf The buffer containing user input. - len The length of buf in bytes.
+buf The buffer containing user input.